A Celiac’s Gluten Free Guide to France

 • If you love macaroons (description above) as much as I do, don’t look further than ANGEA in Nice.
 Since they’re a one-stop-macaroon-shop, their menu is safe for celiacs (or was at the time of writing – please do double check if you’re there).
 The have gorgeous flavour combinations and frankly you can’t go to France without indulging in a macaroon – or 10.

 • A naturally gluten free dish in Southern France is socca, made from chickpeas (as noted above).
 In Nice, two great spots to try it are at Chez Pipo and Theresa’s.
 Chez Pipo is definitely my first recommendation of the two.
 Note that this dish is usually cooked over a fire, in a huge, shallow cast iron.
-So while it’s important to ask about cross-contamination in terms of preparation, the cooking itself is usually not an issue if cooked – as these two restaurants do – in the traditional manner.
+So while it’s important to ask about cross-contact in terms of preparation, the cooking itself is usually not an issue if cooked – as these two restaurants do – in the traditional manner.
 See this post for photos.

 • For a break from French food, Nice has a Mexican street food spot called 100% Tacos, where you can get corn tortillas and tasty, rich fillings of your choice.
 Casual, but delicious – and they have knowledge of celiac disease.